What Is Executive Dysfunction? Sign and Symptoms of EFD

 - The fourth “how” circuit controls self-awareness of your feelings and experiences.

-People with ADHD and EFD may experience impairments in one or more of these circuits and, therefore, their symptoms may touch memory, planning, emotional regulation, and/or social skills.
+People with executive functioning challenges and/or ADHD may experience impairments in one or more of these circuits and, therefore, their symptoms may touch memory, planning, emotional regulation, and/or social skills.

-Read on to learn more about EFD, and what therapies and interventions can help.
+Read on to learn more about executive functions, and what therapies and interventions can help strengthen them.
 Consult with a physician if you recognize the symptoms below in your or your child.

 Executive functions allow people to do the following: